M.F.A. and Certificate in Drama

 The on-site interview generally consists of an introductory meeting; a tour of the facilities; introductions to faculty, students, and staff; the portfolio review; a listening evaluation; an opportunity to see a play in rehearsal or performance; opportunities to sit in on classes; and a summary discussion.
 A two-day visit is recommended, but the process can be truncated to accommodate an applicant’s schedule.

-An applicant is urged to submit his or her application as early as possible.
+An applicant is urged to submit their application as early as possible.
 No application is considered after February 15.
 The applicant provide a resumé, a statement of purpose, an official undergraduate transcript, three letters of recommendation, and a photograph (non-professional acceptable) that is used only to relate the applicant’s application to the portfolio.
 Professional associates, mentors, professors/teachers, or persons who can provide relevant character references may submit letters of recommendation.
 General references may be considered, but professional references are preferred.
-At the formal interview the applicant should be prepared to present his or her portfolio even though it was submitted digitally.
+At the formal interview the applicant should be prepared to present their portfolio even though it was submitted digitally.
 No media is returned that is left after an interview.

 Applicants to the Sound Design program submit their applications electronically.
 The portfolio should include any material that defines the applicant’s creative process.
 It can include excerpts from productions, projects, sound art, broadcasts, recording projects or any creative venture that honestly expresses what the applicant can do.
 Portfolio submissions may include any or all of the following: audio and video files, drafting, still images, text files, music notation (compositions/arrangements), spreadsheets and database reports from recent design work in dramatic theater, musical theater, performance art, radio, video or mixed media.
 For each production or project submitted, applicants should provide a written description of the work that provides some performance context to help the admissions committee understand the manner in which the work was designed/executed.
 Applicants submitting a reinforcement design for a musical should include any or all of the following documentation: full line drawings of the reinforcement system, a detailed equipment list, a microphone plot for the orchestra (or band), a radio frequency (RF) microphone schedule, cue sheets, photographs or other supporting paperwork or research.
 In general, presenting a comprehensive view of a complete production process (large or small) is of most value when evaluating an applicant.
 Showing range of experience is also important.
 Contact David Budries email@example.com; 203.432.8825) with any questions.